Home

 to keep kids lead-free.

 At the Marion County Public Health Department, we’re committed to keeping kids healthy and safe so they can thrive.
 No amount of lead is safe for children.
 That’s why we offer free lead testing to kids in first grade and younger.
-Ready to begin?

 $38k